jdbruxelles/jekyll-template/README.md

 gem install jekyll bundler
 ```

-3. Install dependencies from Gemfile:
+3. Install dependencies from Gemfile

 ```
 bundle install
 ```

+4. Replace the sample data with your data in the `_config.yml` file.

-4. Build the site and make it available on a local server
+5. Build the site and make it available on a local server

 ```
 bundle exec jekyll serve